schubergphilis/paleofuturistic_python/docs/walkthrough.md

 - Create a repository in GitHub;
   do not add any additional files upon creation, like .gitignore, LICENSE etc.;
-  make sure you take a project name not already on PyPI, if you want to follow this walkthrough all the way to publishing there.
+  make sure you take a project name not already on PyPI, if you want to follow this walkthrough all the way to publishing there;
+  make sure you make the repo public if you want to, if you want to follow this walkthrough all the way to publishing the documentation on GitHub Pages.
 - Clone the repo to your development environment.
 - Execute this command from the directory directly above: `uvx cruft create -f --checkout latest https://github.com/schubergphilis/paleofuturistic_python`.
 - Answer the questions; `project_slug` should be the same as the GitHub repository name you chose.